Condoms and Comedy to the Rescue in Thailand

 patient.
 We have over 50 million people (worldwide) who are infected or dead.

-as the best hope of averting an AIDS epidemic that could potentially outstrip
+seen as the best hope of averting an AIDS epidemic that could potentially

-the crisis in Africa.
-"We live in the most populous region in the world," says
+outstrip the crisis in Africa.
+"We live in the most populous region in the

-Jordan Tappero, director of the Centers for Disease Control and Prevention's
+world," says Jordan Tappero, director of the Centers for Disease Control and

-field office in Bangkok.
-"If we hit a prevalence of 1% in the general
+Prevention's field office in Bangkok.
+"If we hit a prevalence of 1% in the

-population, the number of infections will surpass the totals we've seen in
+general population, the number of infections will surpass the totals we've

-Africa.
+seen in Africa.
 "One percent of a billion people is a lot of people.
-In India and China
+In India

 In parts of Indonesia, infection rates have risen to 17% over the last two